 The Rocky Mountains and Colorado's Front Range contain one of North America's greatest concentrations and varieties of hard aggregate.
 The area is well known for its fine quality deposits of quartz, feldspar and granite.
 The deposits contain colors such as white, red, pink, tan, green, gray and black.

 At Colorado Quarries, we take pride in our reputation for providing a wide variety of hard aggregate, expert sizing and timely, courteous service.
 Crushing is done to precast industry standards.

-Our main facility is located in Canon City approximately 200 miles southwest of Denver and 15 minutes east of the Royal Gorge Bridge (the world's highest suspension bridge).
+Our main facility is located in Canon City approximately 200 miles southwest of Denver and 15 minutes east of the Royal Gorge Bridge (America's highest suspension bridge).

 All of our mines are located within an 80 mile radius of our main facility.

 View of the Royal Gorge